-We continue to work toward our environmental sustainability, social responsibility and corporate governance, or ESG, goals and targets, with the assistance of our Environmental Sustainability, Social Responsibility and Governance Committee (the "ESG Committee"), as outlined in our Corporate Sustainability Policy and briefly described below.
-Our ultimate ESG goals are to reduce the impact of climate change, for the communities in which are properties reside to thrive, and for our team members to have a diverse and inclusive work culture, physical and mental well-being, and ample opportunity to develop professionally within our organization.
+We continue to work on our environmental sustainability, social responsibility and corporate governance, or ESG, initiatives, with the assistance of our Environmental Sustainability, Social Responsibility and Governance Committee (the "ESG Committee"), as outlined in our Corporate Sustainability Policy and briefly described below.
+Our ultimate ESG vision is to reduce the impact of climate change, for the communities in which our properties reside to thrive, and for our team members to have a diverse and inclusive work culture, physical and mental well-being, and ample opportunity to develop professionally within our organization.
+This entails a range of ESG considerations and efforts, certain of which are not viewed as financially material, and as such are not prioritized above material matters in our decision-making.
+We understand that ESG efforts are important to certain stakeholders.
+As such, we undertake a broader range of efforts, as well as disclose on a broader range of matters, than are necessarily material to our operational and financial performance.

-The ESG Committee is composed of team members from all areas of our organization, including members of our executive management team, and is responsible for creating a road-map to reach our annual ESG objectives; identifying and reviewing ESG-related risks, financial impacts, opportunities, solutions, and short- and long-term impacts of our ESG projects with respect to our ESG goals; initiating and overseeing ESG projects; and reporting to the Board and our executive management team the progress of our ESG projects with respect to our ESG goals.
-Climate and other ESG-related risks are also considered in our enterprise risk management framework and are overseen by our Board.
-For more information on the board's oversight of such risks, please refer to the section of this Proxy Statement titled "Role of the Board in Risk Oversight."
+The ESG Committee is composed of team members from across our organization, including members of our executive management team, and is responsible for creating a road-map to reach our annual ESG objectives; identifying and reviewing ESG-related risks, financial impacts, opportunities, solutions, and short- and long-term impacts of our ESG projects with respect to our ESG initiatives; initiating and overseeing ESG projects; and reporting to the Board and our executive management team the progress of our ESG projects with respect to our ESG vision.
+Climate and other ESG-related risks are also considered in our enterprise risk management framework and are overseen generally by our Board.
+For more information on the Board's oversight of such risks, please refer to the section of this Proxy Statement titled "Role of the Board in Risk Oversight."

-This Proxy Statement contains forward-looking statements as well as information that is not necessarily "material" under the federal securities laws for SEC reporting purposes, but that is informed by various ESG standards and frameworks (including standards for the measurement of underlying data), and the interests of various stakeholders.
+As discussed above, this Proxy Statement contains forward-looking statements as well as information that is not necessarily "material" under the federal securities laws for SEC reporting purposes, but that is informed by various ESG standards and frameworks (including standards for the measurement of underlying data), and the interests of various stakeholders.
 Much of this information is subject to assumptions, estimates or third-party information that is still evolving and subject to change, as well as the risks identified in the Risk Factors of our Form 10-K and quarterly reports on Form 10-Q. For example, our disclosures based on any standards may change due to revisions in framework requirements, availability of information, changes in our business or applicable government policies, or other factors, some of which may be beyond our control.

-Our Board has ultimate oversight of our ESG goals, projects, progress, and risk management, receiving updates from management and the ESG Committee on ESG matters quarterly.
+Our Board has general oversight of our ESG initiatives, projects, progress, and risk management, receiving updates from management and the ESG Committee on ESG matters quarterly.